Also known as Indanthrene, this is a deep, moody blue that gets very dark, perfect for night skies, shadows, and atmosphere!

 Although I was initially wowed by DV’s Indanthrene Blue (is this what it’s supposed to be like???), I have to admit that I was back to Daniel Smith’s Indanthrone Blue within a few weeks.
-DV’s PB60 has a lower learning curve and is more generically useful, but it also has a lot of competition for its palette role: if I want a dark green-toned blue, I can use PBGS, PBRS, or Prussian Blue, whereas if I want a muted, moody, violet-blue, DS’s Indanthrone is uniquely situated to fill that need.
+DV’s PB60 has a lower learning curve and is more versatile as an all-purpose blue, but it also has more competition for its palette role.
+If I want a dark green-toned blue, I can use PBGS, PBRS, or Prussian Blue, whereas if I want a muted, moody, violet-blue, DS’s Indanthrone is uniquely situated to fill that need.
 Sure, I can mix a muted, moody, violet-blue by muting Ultramarine a bit (using Burnt Sienna or another orange), or by adding a red to one of the green-blues I noted above, but listen: I live on the New England coast.
 I like to paint gray-blue granite rocks and foggy skies.
 I need a convenience muted blue!

 On my palette?
 Yes, always.